Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 The Shield TV, or ‘tube’ as we like to call it, only comes with 2 GB of RAM and 8 GB of storage space.
 It doesn’t have a USB port, so you’re limited to adding additional storage through the microSD card.

-If you swap out the micro-SD slot to a USB port, those are the exact specs as the Mi Box S – at less than half the price!
+If you swap out the micro-SD slot for a USB port, those are the exact specs as the Mi Box S – at less than half the price!

-Before you get too excited, there’s a pretty big performance jump between an AmLogic S905X-H and a Tegra X1, but it’s not big enough to warrant paying twice as much.
+Before you get too excited, there’s a big performance jump between an AmLogic S905X-H and a Tegra X1.
+Still, it’s not big enough to warrant paying twice as much.

-In fact, for most users, the Mi Box S is going to be the better option.
+In fact, for most users, the Mi Box S will be the better option.

 So where does it fall short?

 The Mi Box S doesn’t have the same audio\video support that the Shield TV has.
 Most notably, it lacks support for Dolby Atmos and Dolby Vision.
-Instead it has the basic Dolby Audio and DTS.
+Instead, it has basic Dolby Audio and DTS.

 The Verdict: Is the Mi Box S Worth it?

-For it’s price, I think that Mi Box S is still one of the best values in Android TV streaming players.
+For its price, I think that Mi Box S is still one of the best values for Android TV streaming players.

-Performance isn’t earth shattering when compared to the top of the line NVIDIA Shield Pro.
-However, it’s more than capable of hanging with other devices in it’s price range like the Ematic Jetstream or even the Shield TV “Tube.”
+Performance isn’t earth-shattering when compared to the top-of-the-line NVIDIA Shield Pro.
+However, it can hang with other devices in its price range, like the Ematic Jetstream or even the Shield TV “Tube.”

-Still, if you’re in the market for an inexpensive Android TV device that still has great support and a large user base, then the Mi Box S is one of the best options around.
+Still, if you’re in the market for an inexpensive Android TV device with great support and a large user base, then the Mi Box S is one of the best options.

 The Xiaomi Mi Box S runs the latest version of Android TV and is officially certified by Google so you get 4K Netflix, YouTube and Amazon Prime Video!